Franky-G/AirportApplication/reports/sprint1.md

 ## Planned Epics

-- v1 protocol: The user would like to view the server capabilities since the client could be connected to a variety of servers with different features.
+- v1 protocol: Create a way for the user to view server statistics.
+These will change from server to server depending on which server the user is conneced to
 - Team identification: Pick a name to identify your team/project to the rest of the organization.
 - About: Provide the user with information about the team and the people on the team.
 - Where am I?: The user would like to view their current location when the app starts or return to their current location after they have changed the map view.